BAkinmarin/filmreview/README.md

 My Film Review Site is a blog website bringing you fresh views of different genres of films.
 The web application allows users to register an account, login, and comment on reviews.

+This blogsite was created using Django and has full CRUD functionality and an intuitive User Interface to make the process of interacting with reviews simple and enjoyable.

 <!--![Am I Responsive Screenshot]()-->

 - [Live Site]()